10 ESL Professional Development Ideas to Learn and Grow as Teachers

 Another great way to encourage professional development is to put a “resource box” in the teacher’s office.
 The idea is to have teachers write down teaching ideas, fun activities and teaching strategies and put them in the box.
 You can then open the idea box once a week during a teacher’s meeting and look at all the ideas and resources submitted.

-If the idea of using a physical box sounds too archaic, you can also create a document or spreadsheet using Google Docs and give your colleagues permission to edit the document.
-They can then use the online document as a way to type up teaching ideas, which everyone can talk about during the next staff meeting.
+If the idea of using a physical box sounds too archaic, you can also create a document or spreadsheet using Google Docs or Google Sheets, respectively, and give your colleagues permission to edit the document.
+They can then type teaching ideas into the document, which everyone can talk about during the next staff meeting.

-Teacher’s meetings are one of the most effective ways to make sure that everyone’s on the same page in terms of teaching goals, deadlines and teaching strategies.
-Unlike presentations, where everyone listens to one person talk about a specific topic, staff meetings require everyone to participate in the discussion and share their ideas and experiences.
+Teacher’s meetings are one of the most effective ways to make sure that everyone’s on the same page when it comes to teaching goals, deadlines and teaching strategies.
+Unlike presentations, where everyone listens to one person talk about a specific topic, meetings require everyone to participate in the discussion and share their ideas and experiences.

 Workshops are a common way for educators to learn new teaching strategies and improve their pedagogical skills.
-Ranging anywhere from a full day to a week or longer, teacher-training workshops are typically filled with a number of different lectures and activities that focus on specific areas within teaching—like creating teaching aids, using technology in the classroom or building rapport with students.
+Lasting anywhere from a full day to a week or longer, teacher training workshops are typically filled with lectures and activities that focus on specific areas like creating teaching aids, building rapport with students and using technology in the classroom.

 5. Attend Virtual Courses and Seminars on ESL Professional Development

 Sometimes, teachers are unable to attend workshops and seminars in person due to scheduling conflicts and travel expenses.
 Fortunately, advancements in technology have made it easier for teachers to attend professional development courses without having to travel across or outside the country.